 What is the schedule for application decisions?

-- Typically, we begin evaluating applications in late January and make initial decisions in mid-February.
+- Typically, we begin evaluating applications shortly after the January 1st deadline and make initial decisions in mid-February.

 Where is the list of specific application requirements?

 - Please see the Application Requirements and Instructions.

 Can I apply for the PhD without a MA or MFA?
 What if my MA/MFA is in a different field?

 - The PhD application requires an MA or MFA to be completed by the time you start the PhD program.
 If your MA/MFA is in a different field, you can still apply to the program.
 The application requires that you have a master’s degree that shows satisfactory preparation, grades and potential for advanced study in English.

 - Applying students need to take the GRE General Test.
 International applicants must take the TOEFL or IELTS.
 As of 2016, applicants are no longer required to take the GRE subject test.

 Do you have minimum scores for the GRE tests?

 - The application is considered holistically, so there is not a minimum score for these tests.
 For the general test, don't worry about the analytic and math scores.
 The only ones that matter are the language and subject scores, and we can be forgiving about low scores if the student's writing is brilliant.